solislemuslab/PhyloClustering.jl/README.md

 ## Overview

-`PhyloClustering.jl` is a [Julia](http://julialang.org/) package forperforming unsupervised learning on phylogenetic trees.
+`PhyloClustering.jl` is a [Julia](http://julialang.org/) package to perform unsupervised learning on phylogenetic trees.
 The algorithms currently included are K-means, Hierarchical Clustering, Gaussian Mixture Model, and DBSCAN.

 ## Usage